Sage/carbon-factory/README.md

 gulp.task('default', BuildTask(opts));
 ```

-Was you have updated your Gulp task, when you run `gulp` it will compile your asset.
+Once you have updated your Gulp task, when you run `gulp` it will compile your assets.
 You can then access the components you exposed using the `Carbon` namespace.